walker87/walker87.github.io/README.md

 ## Professional Summary

-Experienced Technical Author with five plus years working in software, hardware, manufacturing and clinical environments.
-Has written everything from how to use mobile/cloud/defiberalltion software & hardware to clinical applications for FDA submission and warranty documentation.

-Currently works for a mobile technology company.
+Technical Author with over five years experience working in software, hardware, manufacturing and clinical environments.
+Currently works for a mobile technology company in an agile environment.
 Collaborates with Subject Matter Experts and creates/updates existing documentation including installation and upgrade guides, user guides, release notes, SDKs, APIs, online help and sends out customer correspondence related to new features, bug fixes and workshops.

-## Education and Professional Qualifications
+## Professional Qualifications and Education

-BA (hons) degree in Information Communication Technologies from the University of Ulster.
-Graduated in 2009.

 - Swagger certificattion  2019
 - MadCap Flare Advanced Developer 2018